How To: Teach the KS1 Science Curriculum

 How To Teach the KS1 Science Curriculum

-KS1 marks children’s introduction to science lessons, so it’s essential to ensure that the teaching methods employed are engaging, fun, and interactive to capture the attention of young learners and help them develop a love for science.
+Key Stage 1 (KS1) marks children’s introduction to the national science curriculum.
+With lessons in full swing, it’s essential to ensure that the teaching methods employed are engaging, fun, and interactive to capture the attention of young learners.
+Not only will this help teach the KS1 science curriculum, but it helps them develop a love for science.
 The KS1 science curriculum is designed to introduce young learners to the basic concepts of living things, materials, and physical phenomena.

 Read More